 - The economic and cultural effects of ‘innovation entropy’.
 In this respect Estrin echoes the work of Will Hutton’s The state we’re in published in 1996 which I read in college.
 Like Hutton, Estrin is a critic of short-termism in business, the financial markets, academia and government spending.
 Some of this short-termism was unintentional as the law of unintended consequences kicked in due to changes in regulations that were designed to encourage innovation.
 A secondary factor that Estrin points out is a corresponding lack of appetite for risk – or the rise of risk management which has helped cripple long-term research which begat big innovation

 - How to address ‘innovation entropy’.
-Estrin maps out the areas where educators, government, financiers and businesses need to change and collaborate on.
+In Closing The Innovation Gap Estrin maps out the areas where educators, government, financiers and businesses need to change and collaborate on.
 This collaboration requires root-and-branch change

 Estrin’s book is powerful as she pulls together a coherent story which makes it easy to read.
 As a prominent person within Silicon Valley she gains access to many people who are at the head of organisations driving innovation at the present time.
 More related content here.